Skip to main content

 Blood Sugar

-Mango has a moderate glycemic index (51-56).
+Mango has a moderate glycemic index (51-56), as confirmed by the International Tables of Glycemic Index.
 One serving is unlikely to cause significant blood sugar disruption.
 However, eating a very large amount of mango close to bedtime could cause a mild sugar spike and subsequent crash that might disrupt sleep.

 Skin